-Mike Condon makes 21 saves as Senators shut out Devils
+Sens goalie Mike Condon gets ‘special’ shutout during father-son trip

+The father-son trip for the Ottawa Senators turned into something special for goaltender Mike Condon.

-Mike Condon made 21 saves in recording his fifth shutout of the season, Dion Phaneuf scored on a power play and the Ottawa Senators beat the New Jersey Devils 3-0 on Thursday night.
+Condon made 21 saves in recording his fifth shutout of the season, and his father, Ted, got a gift to commemorate the Senators’ 3-0 win over the New Jersey Devils on Thursday night.

+Mike Condon said it was the first time his father has been in attendance for one of his six NHL shutouts.

+“I got the puck for him, and that’ll be special, and he’ll have this memory for a long time,” Condon said. “(I) saw the video of him cringing up in the stands during the game.
+Not easy for goalie dads to be out there watching their kids play, and I can’t even imagine what it’s like.
+I’m happy to give him a good result.”

-Erik Karlsson scored on a point shot that crawled into the net and Kyle Turris shot into an empty net in the final four minutes to give the Senators their third win in four games.
+The tight checking game was scoreless until Dion Phaneuf scored on a power play late in the second period.
+The Senators didn’t ice the game until the final four minutes, when Erik Karlsson scored on a point shot that crawled into the net and Kyle Turris shot into an empty net.

+The win was the Senators their third in four games, and it moved them within four point of first-place Montreal in the Atlantic Division.
+The Canadiens also have played three more games than Ottawa.

+“We’re not looking at that,” Karlsson said.
+“We need to take care of ourselves.
+We can’t really focus on what other teams are doing.
+I feel we’ve done a good job to put ourselves in this position, and we’re happy where we are, but we’re here to win games.”

 Cory Schneider stopped 32 shots, but the Devils lost for the second time in regulation (4-2-1) in their last seven games.